Mohammad-Faiz-Ullah/Credit-Card-Fraud-Detection-App/README.md

 * prediction (Fraud / Legit)

 ### 5️⃣ Sample CSV for Testing
-A small sample CSV is provided within the repository so users and recruiters can test the application immediately without needing to clean their own data.
+A small sample CSV is provided within the repository (sample_test.csv) so users and recruiters can test the application immediately without needing to clean their own data.

 * The sample follows the required column structure.